 - Hypoxia (reduction of oxygen flow to the brain)

 - Liver damage

 - Emotional problems such as anxiety or depression

-Opiate addiction also creates lifestyle risks.
-When you’re addicted, nothing is more important than obtaining the drug.
-This can lead to risky decision-making, including instances where you have to break the law or deal with dangerous people.
-Opiate addiction can land you in jail, or worse.
+When you are addicted to opiates, nothing is more important than obtaining the drug, which can lead to lifestyle risks.
+You are more likely to engage in risky decision-making, including instances where you break the law or deal with dangerous people.
+Opiate addiction can cause uncharacteristic behaviors that land you in jail or worse.

 During your stay at a residential addiction treatment program, you will work closely with doctors and other health care professionals to move forward in your recovery journey.
 The objective of detox is to help you flush the toxins from your system while keeping you safe and stable at the same time.